jonlpersson/ed-latimore/site/_drafts/tutorial-on-creating-twitter-threads-with-examples.md

 While easy to use, one big problem with this method is that other Twitter users can reply to your tweets as each is published, before your entire thread is finished.
 You can imagine how this might cause problems for any number of reasons.

 This is just one reason why I don’t recommend publishing Twitter threads this way.

 The other reason is that a good thread requires a little preparation.
-You don’t have to write a full-blown essay, but a good thread has a bit of structure to it.
+You don’t have to write a full-blown essay, but a good thread has some structure.
 Good structure is a lot harder to create when your writing is a product of spontaneity.

 That’s why I recommend using Twitter’s built-in thread feature, which lets you compose an entire Twitter thread first before you publish it.